MRWolves/standards/talentsearch.md

 In order to prevent scope-creep, it is important to note what TalentSearch is *not* intended to do.
 TalentSearch will *not*:

 * Provide detailed project management and organization functionality (e.g. todo lists, messaging, announcements, scheduling, sprint management, etc).
-This should be done using other software - TalentSearch exists to facilitate the *matching of users to projects*; it is not intended to facilitate the *other logistics of those projects*.
+This should be done using other software - TalentSearch exists to facilitate the *matching of users to projects*; it is not intended to manage the *internal logistics of those projects*.
 * Provide user-to-user communication, except through role requests and assignments.
 The application will expose contact information (e.g. company email addresses and skype) - detailed communication should be carried out through those channels, and will not be done through the application.
 * Publicly document project status (e.g. "project blog"-type functionality or publicly-visible "popularity" or "interest" rankings).
 TalentSearch is not intended to provide a way to "keep tabs" on the goings-on of various projects - it is *strictly* intended for asset management.